clalil/RPS_Game/README.md

 ## Built with
 **Front End:** React v.16.9.0, CSS
 **Back End:** N/a
-**Testing frameworks:** Cypress, Jest, Enzyme
+**Testing frameworks:** Cypress, Enzyme
 ## About this repository
-This repository contains my choices for the individual RPS Game challenge from the Craft Academy Boot Camp.
+This repository contains my individual RPS Game challenge from the Craft Academy Boot Camp.
+I chose to accomplish this challenge by using React.
 Please remember that I had very little previous knowledge of React before creating this app, as well as no previous experience of the testing frameworks, when I took on this challenge.
 ## Getting started
 ### Dependencies
 * Create React App
-* Jest
 * Enzyme
 * Cypress
 * Sinon

-##
+## How to use this application

 ### Acknowledgement
 - Thank you [Craft Academy](https://craftacademy.se) for giving me this assignment.